-I first read about this fun and easy app in Susan Branch‘s Vineyard Seasons.
+I first read about this fun and easy goat cheese appetizer in Susan Branch‘s Vineyard Seasons.
 It’s a beautiful, whimsical book that is full of great recipes.
 My twenty year old copy is well-loved.
 It’s worth hunting down a copy if you can find one.

 You’ll laugh when you hear how easy it is to roast garlic.
 The result is smooth, spreadable garlic that has mellowed in flavor.
 It’s tasty as a spread, but you can toss the roasted cloves into sandwiches or mashed potatoes to add a zippy flavor.

 You don’t even have to peel the cloves.
 Just chop off the top of the head of garlic.
 I used two and crammed them into a small lidded baking dish I have.
 You can use any small dish.
 I had to separate a few cloves from the mother just to fit them, but it works fine.
 Drizzle over the oil and season to taste with freshly ground pepper and kosher salt.
 Cover and bake for an hour at 350°.

 The goat cheese is drizzled in oil and rolled in a herbed bread crumb mixture and baked alongside the garlic for the last half hour.

 The result is an amazing appetizer to share with friends and family, especially as the evenings start to chill a little more.

 Roasted Garlic and Baked Goat Cheese Appetizer